 Recipes Using Parsley

 Now that you know how to store parsley and keep it fresh for weeks, it’s time to put it to use!
-Some of our favorite parsley-containing recipes include:
+Check out some of our favorite recipes that use this favorful herb:

 How to Store Parsley